This page covers all the features in the Deployments View of Appian Designer.

 The following image and descriptions define the features displayed when you click on a deployment name to view the deployment details.
 Some sections in the deployment details, such as DATABASE SCRIPTS or DECISION, may not appear if they do not apply to your package or environment.

-A. Package Details: Lists the name, description, application(s), requested/submitted time, source or target environment, requester, deployment log link, and deployment status.
+B. Package Details: Lists the status, deployment log link, application(s), source or target environment, requester, and requested/submitted time.

-C. Database Scripts: The links to database scripts.
+F. Database Scripts: The download links for the database scripts.

-D. Import Customization File: Displays a link to the file or an option to upload a new file.
+G. Import Customization File: Displays a link to download the original file or an option to upload a new file.

 Once a package has been successfully deployed, you can reuse it for another environment.
 This is helpful for deploying packages to higher environments after testing your changes in a lower environment.
 The same set of changes will be applied to ensure that you are making consistent updates across all of your environments.